Lacey Raley, MMFTMasters of Marriage & Family Therapy

 MY THERAPEUTIC APPROACH IS:

-As a Clinician, it is my goal to help you identify your goals; this is your space to freely express your core self.
+It is my goal to help you identify your goals; this is your space to freely express your core self and needs.
 Of course, I want to help challenge you in areas you may feel stuck and find ways to bring understanding to what otherwise feels chaotic.
-Although usually out of our comfort zones, many times it is necessary to work toward actively engaging emotions, tolerating discomfort, and accepting intimacy/being known and seen.
+I love to work dynamically and collaboratively, so our sessions may look different depending on the day and depending on your need in the moment.
+We might be talking, brainstorming, challenging ourselves to be still, moving our bodies, getting creative, or trying to communicate with your inner world.
+Although it can sometimes feel outside of our comfort zones, many times it is necessary to work toward actively engaging emotions, tolerating discomfort, and accepting intimacy/being known and seen.

 I am a Marriage and Family Therapy Clinician working under a temporary license and the supervision of Cadey Phipps, license #1348, as I pursue full licensure status.
 I received my BS in Psychology from LSU (I am originally from Louisiana), and Masters of Marriage and Family Therapy from Trevecca Nazarene University, where I also completed my practicum and internship years at the Trevecca Counseling Center working with young adults.